The Elementary Theory of the Frobenius Automorphisms

 \begin{lem}\lbl{dim-alg} Let $k$ be a difference field $k$, $R$ a difference $k$-algebra.
 Then $R$, $R/rad_{wm}(R)$ have the same total dimension.
 If $R$ is well-mixed and finitely generated, then the following numbers are equal: \begin{enumerate} \item The total dimension $t.dim(R)$ of $R$. \item The maximal transcendence degree $t_2$ over $k$ of the fraction field of a quotient of $R$ by a prime ideal. \item $t_3=$ the maximal $n$ such that the polynomial ring over $k$ in $n$ variables embeds into $R$. \item $t_4=$ the maximal Krull dimension of a finitely generated $k$-subalgebra of $R$. \end{enumerate} \end{lem}

 \proof Any difference ring homomorphism of $R$ into a difference ring without zero divisors factors through $R/rad_{wm}(R)$, so the first point is clear.
 Now assume $R$ is well-mixed, of total dimension $n$.
-Clearly $n \leq t_2 \leq t_4$, while $t_4 \leq t_3$ since one can lift a a transcendence basis from the quotient ring to a set of elements of $R$, necessarily independent over $k$.
+Clearly $n \leq t_2$, while $t_2 \leq t_4$ since one can lift a a transcendence basis from the quotient ring to a set of elements of $R$, necessarily independent over $k$.
+We have $t_4 \leq t_3$ by standard commutative algebra.
 Finally, $t_3 \leq t.dim(R)$: $R$ contains a free polynomial ring $R_1$ of rank $t_3$.
 By \ref{well-mixed1.8R}, there exists a cofinally minimal (prime) ideal $p$ of $R$ with $p \meet R_1 = (0)$; by \ref{well-mixed1.8}, $p$ is a difference ideal.
 The quotient $R/p$ clearly has field of fractions with transcendence degree $\geq n$.

-In what follows, the total dimension over $F$ of a well-mixed difference $F$-algebra $B$ is defined to be the supremum over all $B'$ of the total dimension of $B'$, where $B'$ is a finitely generated difference $F$-subalgebra of $B$.
-Observe that $B$ has the same total dimension as $B/\sqrt(0)$.
-If $B$ is not well-mixed, define the total dimension to be that of $B/J$, with $J$ the smallest well-mixed ideal of $B$.
+If $R'$ is a finitely generated difference subalgebra of a well-mixed difference $k$-algebra $R$, by \ref{dim-alg} (3), $t.dim(R') \leq t.dim(R)$.
+In what follows, the total dimension over $k$ of a well-mixed difference $k$-algebra $R$ is defined to be the supremum over all $R'$ of the total dimension of $R'$, where $R'$ is a finitely generated difference $k$-subalgebra of $R$.
+Observe that $R$ has the same total dimension as $R/\sqrt{0}$.
+If $R$ is not well-mixed, define the total dimension to be that of $R/J$, with $J=rad_{wm}(J)$ the smallest well-mixed ideal of $B$.